eosull/Static-Artist-Portfolio-Site/README.md

   - No errors were detected when passing the site through the official [W3C Markup Validation Service](https://validator.w3.org/nu/?doc=https%3A%2F%2Feosull.github.io%2FProject-1-Portfolio%2F)
 - CSS
   - No errors were detected when passing the site through the official [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Feosull.github.io%2FProject-1-Portfolio%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

+## Deployment

+- The site was deployed to GitHub pages.
+The steps to deploy are as follows: